timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 For this section, you will be working with the data on hymenopterans in different land uses in Hawaii, which I described in the <a href="https://github.com/timnewbold/MResEcologicalModelling/blob/master/1StatisticalModels/Lecture1ApproachesStatisticalModelling.pdf">lecture</a>.

 These data form one of the studies in the PREDICTS database, which I also discussed earlier, and which you will be working with later.
+This particular study sampled hymenopteran species in 754 different locations in three different land uses (primary vegetation, secondary vegetation and pastures).

 First, load my R package associated with these sessions: